Transatlantic Trade and Investment Partnership: Confidentiality measures

-Only a few people can access the documents known as "consolidated texts", the drafts containing the most recent results of the negotiations.
-On the European side, authorised readers include the European Commission negotiators (most of them from the Directorate-General for Trade), MEPs and European Union members' MPs.
+Only a few people could access the documents known as "consolidated texts", the drafts containing the most recent results of the negotiations.
+On the European side, authorised readers included the European Commission negotiators (most of them from the Directorate-General for Trade), MEPs and European Union members' MPs.
 Upon the insistence of the US, the documents are not transmitted any more as electronic or even printed documents.

-They are only available in secure rooms at the European Commission HQ in Brussels, in a number of US embassies, and at the offices of member states' trade ministries.
-In all these secured rooms phones or other types of scanning device are forbidden.
+They were only available in secure rooms at the European Commission HQ in Brussels, in a number of US embassies, and at the offices of member states' trade ministries.
+In all the secured rooms phones or other types of scanning device are forbidden.
 Blank sheets of paper, marked with the reader's names, are provided on which visitors can jot down their notes.

-On the US side, the procedure is similar: only Senators and USTR negotiators may access the documents and must comply with similar conditions.
-The US side has insisted on the same security arrangements for the drafts of the Trans-Pacific Partnership proposal.
+On the US side, the procedure was similar: only Senators and USTR negotiators could access the documents and had to comply with similar conditions.
+The United States insisted on the same security arrangements for the drafts of the Trans-Pacific Partnership proposal.